Secondment & Exchange Programs

 - The duration of the secondment

 - The procedure should either party wish to end the secondment

 - All other particulars of the agreement

-Contact the BC Public Service Agency for Secondment Agreement forms and to talk with an HR advisor.
+Contact the BC Public Service Agency for secondment agreement forms and to talk with an advisor.